Biodiversity and vegetation

 - Keep soils healthy and in good condition.

 - Maintain ground cover above 60%-70%.

 - Set aside at least 10-15% of the property as core areas for biodiversity conservation.

 - Keep weeds and feral animals in check.

 - Monitor the impacts of management on production and biodiversity goals and incorporate results into new practices.

-- Kit 4 biodiversity condition and land condition in grazed lands
+- Biodiversity condition toolkit - Biodiversity condition and land condition in grazed lands